Romy Gonzalez Player Props: White Sox vs. Angels

 Romy Gonzalez At The Plate

-- Gonzalez is batting .206 with two doubles, two triples, two home runs and a walk.
+- Gonzalez is batting .224 with three doubles, two triples, three home runs and a walk.

-- Gonzalez has had a base hit in 11 of 24 games this season, and multiple hits once.
+- Gonzalez is batting .294 with three homers during his last games and is riding a four-game hitting streak.

-- In 24 games played this season, he has homered in two of them.
+- In 12 of 25 games this season (48.0%), Gonzalez has reached base via hit, and that includes multiple hits twice.

-- In 29.2% of his games this season, Gonzalez has driven in at least one run.
-In three of those games (12.5%) he recorded more than one RBI.
+- Gonzalez has an RBI in eight of 25 games this season, with multiple RBI in four of them.

-- He has scored a run in five of 24 games so far this season.
+- In six of 25 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.